arteck/ioBroker.xsense/README.md

 ---

 ## ❗ WARNING
-A too frequent polling interval (default: 5 min) will shorten the device battery life, as the devices are **always** explicitly woken up.
 The adapter is **not** intended for alarm purposes — it is primarily for monitoring the device battery status.

 ---